ck

 It includes the following sub-projects.

-CM4MLOPS repository powered by CM - a collection of portable, extensible and technology-agnostic automation recipes with a common CLI and Python API (CM scripts) to unify and automate all the manual steps required to compose, run, benchmark and optimize complex ML/AI applications on diverse platforms with any software and hardware.
+We have developed a collection of portable, extensible and technology-agnostic automation recipes with a common CLI and Python API (CM scripts) to unify and automate all the manual steps required to compose, run, benchmark and optimize complex ML/AI applications on diverse platforms with any software and hardware.

-The two key automations are *script" and cache: see online catalog at CK playground, online MLCommons catalog.
+The two key automations are script and cache: see online catalog at CK playground, online MLCommons catalog.

 CM scripts extend the concept of cmake